-Macadamia nuts are together with Kona Coffee two of the ‘signature crops’ of Hawaii – and they are good for your health!
+Macadamia nuts are one of the ‘signature crops’ of Hawaii – and they are good for your health!

-Macadamia nuts grow on trees, and there are many macadamia trees in the Big Island: over 17000 acres!
-If you are interested in sampling these local gems, you can either visit an macadamia nut orchard and collect them yourself, or buy macadamia nuts on the farmers market or super market.
+These nuts grow on trees, and there are many macadamia trees on the Big Island: over 17000 acres.
+If you are interested in sampling these local gems, you can either visit a macadamia nut orchard and collect and crack them yourself, or you can buy macadamia nuts at one of our farmers markets or supermarkets.

 Visit a Macadamia nut orchard on the Big Island

 If you want to visit an orchard yourself to buy macadamia nuts you can do so at several places.